GhostieSpook/GearCrateLite/README.md

 ## Usage

-1.  **Add an Item:** Enter the item name into the search bar and select the item from the CStone search results to add it to your collection.
+1.  **Add an Item:** Enter the item name into the search bar and select the item from the search results to add it to your collection.
 2.  **Manage Inventory:** Use the filter bar to search your items and edit quantities or notes for individual entries.
 3.  **Scanning Inventory**
 How it works: